Why Is Location Important In A Story?

 We used it a lot as an ambient window when hosting friends and playing landscape videos from our trips around the world.

-As such, this magic window – bypassing time and space, practically transformed the room from right here NY to imaginative there, while engaging our guests in an immersive visual experience.
+As such, this magic window – bypassing time and space, practically transformed the room from right here in NY to imaginative there, while engaging our guests in an immersive visual experience.

 You can easily test this effect.